tfaehse/DashcamCleaner/README.md

 ### Prerequisites

-You need a working Python 3.6 environment that satisfies the listed `requirements.txt`.
+You need a working Python environment with a Python version of 3.8 or higher that satisfies the listed `requirements.txt`.
+Depending on your machine, you can leverage GPU acceleration for pytorch - see [here](https://pytorch.org/get-started/locally/) or just use `requirements-gpu.txt`.

-`tensorflow-gpu==1.11.0` requires a CUDA GPU and a properly set up CUDA environment.
-[This](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781) excellent writeup details the installation.
-If you do not have access to such hardware, you can replace the requirement with `tensorflow==1.11.0` to rely on pure CPU processing, expect performance to suffer without GPU acceleration though.

 Further, h264 was chosen for the output video file.
 You can download an open source library to add support [here](https://github.com/cisco/openh264/releases).